hizbullah483/Sem-3-spell-checker-using-hash-tables-and-LL/README.md

 TO BE ADDED:

-a recommendation feature for misspelled words (do you mean: ...) via either BK trees or B trees
+a recommendation feature for misspelled words (do you mean: ...) via BK trees

 allow users to replace specific words with one of the recommended ones